All About Periodontal Disease

 How is Periodontal Disease Treated?

-After you have been diagnosed with gum disease, and depending on your stage of the condition, Dr. Ji can perform comprehensive care with surgical and non-surgical treatments.
+After you have been diagnosed with gum disease, and depending on your stage of the condition, Dr. Anilkumar can perform comprehensive care with surgical and non-surgical treatments.

 Our Nonsurgical Gum Disease Treatments